Eight weeks postpartum

 Postpartum depression (PPD) affects about one in nine new mothers.
 The symptoms can range from severe mood swings, irritability, and excessive crying to anxiousness, appetite changes, and trouble concentrating.
 Some people with PPD might find it hard to bond with their baby or lose interest in things they used to enjoy.
 If these symptoms last more than a couple of weeks, check in with your healthcare provider or call the Postpartum Support International hotline.

 Body image issues are also common around this time.
 If you’re having negative thoughts about your appearance or feel pressure to “bounce back” to your pre-baby weight, remember it took nine months to grow your baby in your belly, and it will take time for your body to fully recuperate.
 The most important thing to focus on right now is being healthy, both mentally and physically.
-If you’re struggling to feed worthy or you find yourself being excessively hard on yourself, it might be a good idea to set up some time to speak to a therapist.
+If you’re struggling to feel worthy or you find yourself being excessively hard on yourself, it might be a good idea to set up some time to speak to a therapist.
 You deserve to feel like your best self.

 Self-care